crowdwave/checkpoint401/README.md

 ### Using a forward auth server offers several benefits:

-**Centralized Authentication:**
+**Centralized Auth:**
-    With a forward auth server, authentication logic is centralized, making it easier to manage and update.
-This ensures that all applications behind the reverse proxy use the same authentication mechanism, providing consistency and reducing the risk of security gaps.
+    With a forward auth server, auth logic is centralized, making it easier to manage and update.
+This ensures that all applications behind the reverse proxy use the same auth mechanism, providing consistency and reducing the risk of security gaps.

 **Simplified Application Logic:**
-    By offloading authentication to a dedicated server, the application code becomes simpler and cleaner.
-The application can focus on its core functionality without worrying about authentication, resulting in easier maintenance and fewer bugs.
+    By offloading auth to a dedicated server, the application code becomes simpler and cleaner.
+The application can focus on its core functionality without worrying about auth, resulting in easier maintenance and fewer bugs.

 **Enhanced Security:**
-    A forward auth server provides a single point of control for authentication, allowing for better enforcement of security policies.
-It can integrate with various authentication providers (e.g., OAuth, LDAP) and implement advanced security features such as multi-factor authentication (MFA).
+    A forward auth server provides a single point of control for auth, allowing for better enforcement of security policies.

 **Scalability:**
-    Centralizing authentication allows you to scale your applications independently of the authentication system.
-The forward auth server can handle authentication requests for multiple applications, improving overall system scalability and performance.
+    Centralizing auth allows you to scale your applications independently of the auth system.
+The forward auth server can handle authentication requests for multiple applications, improving overall system auth and performance.

 **Flexibility:**
     Forward auth servers can be easily integrated with various reverse proxies like Caddy, NGINX, and Traefik.
-This flexibility allows you to choose the best reverse proxy for your needs while maintaining a consistent authentication mechanism.
+This flexibility allows you to choose the best reverse proxy for your needs while maintaining a consistent auth mechanism.

 ## Usage instructions